 However, the Medical ID can be accessed even while the phone is locked.
-If someone has your phone, and presses the home button, or, on a phone with Face ID, picks up the phone, there is an Emergency button at the bottom right of the screen.
+If someone has your phone, and presses the home button, or, on a phone with Face ID, picks up the phone, there is an Emergency button at the bottom left of the screen.
 They can tap that, then tap Medical ID to see your information, and they’ll be able to call emergency services, or your emergency contacts from that screen without unlocking your phone.

 How can I learn more?

 Each week on the Intego Mac Podcast, Intego’s Mac security experts discuss the latest Apple news, security and privacy stories, and offer practical advice on getting the most out of your Apple devices.
 Be sure to follow the podcast to make sure you don’t miss any episodes.

 You can also subscribe to our e-mail newsletter and keep an eye here on Mac Security Blog for the latest Apple security and privacy news.
 And don’t forget to follow Intego on your favorite social media channels: Facebook, Instagram, Twitter, and YouTube.